 Condesa Tuesday Market, on Calle Pachuca, is a colorful market held on Tuesday mid-morning to around 6 pm.
 It is very colorful with its colored tents and beautiful fruits and vegetables.
 You can also find some food vendors and others selling ceramic cookware.

 I love Camino Silvestre in San Miguel de Allende.
 They have wonderful art, home furnishings and accessories.
 Their third location is in Mexico City at Tabasco #195 in Co.
-Roma.
+Roma Nte.
+It is a very attractive store with a soon to open tea room upstairs.
 Don’t miss it.